Last Updated: January 14, 2021

 Read on for information on why to consider earning an MBA in IT management degree, what to expect from a typical program, and career and salary expectations for graduates.
 Our guide also includes a ranked list of the best online MBA in IT programs.

-The 10 Best Online Information Technology Degrees
+2021's 10 Best Online Information Technology Degrees

 What Is Information Technology?

 The IT field uses computers and other technologies to solve organizational problems, cut costs, and improve efficiency.
 IT professionals use computers to store, send, manipulate, and retrieve information and data, usually in a business setting.
 They troubleshoot technology problems, maintain infrastructure, and help keep data secure.

 The IT field includes a variety of career paths requiring different areas of expertise.
 Typical job duties vary considerably by position, employer, and industry.
 Popular occupations include support specialist, web developer, computer programmer, and IT director.
 Other paths include computer engineering, user experience design, and data science.
 Major industries that employ IT professionals include healthcare, business, government, and education.
 Almost every type of business benefits from skilled and knowledgeable IT workers.

 The IT field offers a good living.
 The BLS reports that computer and IT jobs earned a median annual wage of $88,240 as of 2019, much higher than the median wage for all occupations of $39,810.
 IT workers hold specialized knowledge that organizations need to stay competitive in today's economy.